LukaszSwolkien/Covid19/README.md

 `http://localhost:16686/`

-* run `jupyther lab` then open `notebooks/ternds.ipynb` and go to above Jaeger UI to choose following service:
+* run `jupyther lab` then open `notebooks/ternds.ipynb` and go to above Jaeger UI to choose one from the following service:

-`COVID-19-notebook`
+`COVID-19-Poland-notebook`

+or

+`COVID-19-World-notebook`

-* browse details in `COVID-19-notebook: Poland daily` and `COVID-19-notebook: Countries weekly` to see all operations, durations of processing and tags
+* browse details in Jeager to see all operations, durations of processing and tags.
+If you don't see anything in the service selection box, run your notebook and refresh Jeager UI when finished.

 ## Data sources